JesseTNRoberts/SP25-CSC4220/syllabus.md

 Regrade requests will **not** be considered in cases in which:

-* a student uploads the incorrect file to the autograder.
+* A student uploads the incorrect file to the autograder.
-* the autograder fails to execute and the student does not notify the course staff _before the assignment deadline_.
+* The autograder fails to execute and the student does not notify the course staff _before the assignment deadline_.
-* a student fails to save their notebook before exporting and uploads an old version to the autograder.
+* A student fails to save their notebook before exporting and uploads an old version to the autograder.
-* a situation arises in which the course staff cannot ensure that the student’s work was done before the assignment deadline.
+* A situation arises in which the course staff cannot ensure that the student’s work was done before the assignment deadline.

 ### Collaboration Policy and Academic Honesty